OneideLuizSchneider/OneideLuizSchneider/README.md

 ### Hi 👋

 I'm Oneide Luiz Schneider, I've graduated in 2010 with a Bachelor’s Degree in Information Systems.
-I have been working as a Software Engineer since 2010.
-I participated in projects for web, desktop, mobile, APIs, crawlers, e-commerce, system integrations, etc. \
+I have been working as a Software Engineer since then.
+I participated in projects for web, desktop, mobile, APIs, crawlers, e-commerce, system integrations, and so on.
+\
-Currently, SRE | DevOps | Software Engineer and solve problems using Linux, containers, and cloud.
+Currently, SRE and solve problems using Linux, containers, and cloud.

 <p align="center">
 <img alt="Kubernetes" src="https://img.shields.io/badge/kubernetes-%23326ce5.svg?style=for-the-badge&logo=kubernetes&logoColor=white"/>